MewPurPur/GodSVG/README.md

 | rect | Supported | |
 | stop | Planned soon | |

-All other elements are currently not planned.
+Support for all other elements is currently not planned.
+GodSVG still aims to allow interfacing with other tags, but not natively.

 ## Installation